credativ/icingaweb2-module-azure/README.md

 the Container Registries as well as the PostgreSQL subtypes are considered not intensively tested currently.

-*) PostgreSQl Security Alert Policies are untested by the time of writing.
+*) PostgreSQL Security Alert Policies are untested by the time of writing.
 Please note for PostgreSQl Security Alert Policies that there is no "list" function in the Azure API implemented.
 So the importer has to be set up with a white space separated list of names for the policies to query.